henry-lp/MyDailyWeather/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.18.

+Project for course DH2624, building a web using open weather api with Angular framework.

 Init project with `npm install` , then start with `npm start` and visit `http://localhost:4200/` thereafter

 ## Basic contribution rule